Healthy Snacks for Dogs on the Trail

 Food Safety Considerations

 When packing trail snacks, it's crucial to prioritize food safety.
 Make sure to handle the snacks with clean hands, avoiding cross-contamination between different ingredients.
-If you're packing perishable snacks like fresh meat or cheese, be mindful of the temperature outside and the duration of your hike.
+If you're packing perishable snacks like fresh meat or cheese, be mindful of the temperature outside and the duration of your .
 It's generally recommended to pack a cooler bag with ice packs to keep perishable snacks fresh.

 Storing Snacks at the Right Temperature